AlexNek/BabylonBlazor/readme.md

 This library packages the well-known 3D library [Babylon.js](https://www.babylonjs.com/) into a Razor component that can be used in a C# Blazor project.
 The library is intended to use for creation of molecules visualization and used limited API of Babylon library.

+[Demo application .NET 5.0](https://BabylonBlazorApp202208.azurewebsites.net) - Demo application to show different parts of the library.
-[Demo application](https://BabylonBlazorApp202208.azurewebsites.net) - Demo for showing different parts of library [Pubchem Viewer](https://pubchemviewer.azurewebsites.net) - Demo application which used library reference.
+[Demo application .NET 8.0](https://babylonblazorappnet80.azurewebsites.net) - Demo application to show different parts of the library.

+[Pubchem Viewer](https://pubchemviewer.azurewebsites.net) - Demo application using library reference.
 Show chemical information from `pubchem.ncbi.nlm.nih.gov`

 ## Getting Started